 News and Highlights

-The 2014 National Healthcare Quality and Disparities Report from The Agency for Healthcare Research and Quality shows the progress and opportunities for improving health care quality and reducing health care disparities.
+The 2016 National Healthcare Quality and Disparities Report from the Agency for Healthcare Research and Quality shows the progress and opportunities for improving health care quality and reducing health care disparities.
 Chartbooks on specific topics, such as access to care, patient safety, and healthy living, provide more detailed information.
 In addition, downloadable slides are available for presentations.